mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 All of these things could be specified on the command line (e.g., `tsc --outDir dist`), but particularly as
-things get increasingly complicated, we'll benefit a lot from having this config file
+things get increasingly complicated, we'll benefit a lot from having this config file:

 `src/index.ts`
 [(view source)](https://github.com/mike-north/ts-fundamentals-v3/blob/main/packages/hello-ts/src/index.ts) <br />

 Finally, we have a relatively simple and pointless TypeScript program.
 It does
 have a few interesting things in it that should make changes to the `"target"`
-property in our `tsconfig.json` more obvious
+property in our `tsconfig.json` more obvious:

 - Use of a built in `Promise` constructor that was introduced in ES2015 ("ES6")
 - Use of `async` and `await`, which were introduced in ES2017